Striving for good physical and mental health are important components in a young athlete's development.

 Sport Specialization

 Athletes should not specialize in a single sport at least until they reach puberty, and preferably not until later in adolescence (approximately 15-16 years of age).
-The biggest risks associated with early specialization are intense training leading to overuse injuries; being socially isolated from their peers; burnout, anxiety and depression; and missing out on exposure to other sports that they may find more enjoyable and rewarding.
+The biggest risks associated with early specialization are overuse injuries due to intense training; social isolation from peers; burnout, anxiety and depression; and missing out on exposure to other sports that young athletes may find enjoyable and rewarding.

 More Information